jianlin/TryPythonCollectionsModule/notes.md

 ### `update(iterable or dict)`

-it is important to note that update takes an iterable, so if you do counter.update("hello"), it will treat "hello" as an iterable and break it down in characters.
+it is important to note that update takes an iterable (or dict, and map is a more popular name than dict in python), so if you do counter.update("hello"), it will treat "hello" as an iterable and break it down in characters.
 So if you want to update "hello", you need to do counter.update(["hello"]) -- the iterable, which is an array, with 1 item, which is the key "hello"

 But if you just have 1 key, you may as well just do `counter["hello"] += 1`